albpurpura/lopai/README.md

 ```

 ## Step 3
-Start the system and wait for it to download the llm model.
+Start the system and wait for it to download the LLM and -- if it's the first time you run it -- to index the data.
 It will take a few minutes depending on your internet connection, keep an eye on the logs.
 ```
 docker-copose up --build
 ```

 ## Step 4
-Once running, the server will be ready to answer your questions at the localhost:8000 address.
+Once running, the server will be ready to answer your questions at the `localhost:8000` address.

 Example: